-Hysteroscopy is done in the doctor's office.
+Both tests may be done in the doctor's office.
 If the doctor's office cannot provide hysteroscopy, the procedure can be done in a hospital as an outpatient procedure.

 An endometrial biopsy is usually also done to check for precancerous changes and for cancer in women with any of the following:

-Age 35 or older plus one or more risk factors for endometrial cancer (see above)
+Age 45 or older plus one or more risk factors for endometrial cancer (see above)

-Age under 35 plus several risk factors for endometrial cancer
+Age under 45 plus several risk factors for endometrial cancer

 Thickening of the uterine lining (detected by transvaginal ultrasonography)